ellnestam/cradle/README.md

 ## Installation

-- Download clojuresque.jar and put it in GRADLE_HOME/lib/plugins
-- Follow the instructions in 39.1 to use the plugin
+- You can just copy & paste the contents of the build.gradle to your own or follow the instructions in 39.1 here:

 http://www.gradle.org/0.9-rc-3/docs/userguide/custom_plugins.html